Transferring to Sheridan College

 Do you have college-level credits you want to transfer to the Colleges of the Northern Wyoming Community College District (NWCCD)?
 We are here to help.
 Whether you took college classes in high school, are changing your career path, took a break from college, or are joining us from another college or university — transfer credit is accepted from regionally accredited institutions in the United States.

-Students transferring to Sheridan or Gillette College must provide official transcripts from each college attended for evaluation.
+Students transferring to NWCCD must provide official transcripts from each college attended for evaluation.
 Unofficial transcripts may be used to assist advisors in degree planning and course selection.
 However, official transcripts are required be received two weeks prior to the start of term when transfer credits are used to meet course pre-requisites.

 If you are a veteran of the US military you may qualify for credits by submitting your DD214 and Joint Services Transcript to NWCCD.

 For more detail regarding transferring of credit, please visit our official Catalog site.

 Are you looking to continue your education elsewhere?
 Degrees and credits earned at the Colleges of NWCCD are highly transferable.

 - Transfer Planning – Contact the Advising Office or your faculty advisor for help in picking a transfer school that will meet your goals.

 - Official Transcripts – In order to grant transfer credit, colleges and universities require official transcripts from the institution where the credit was earned.
 Therefore, if you earned credits at three colleges, you would need an official transcript from each college.